 Remove your logo, and what do you have left?
 This is a very important question because a brand is so much bigger than its logo.
 Are the remaining components easily identifiable as yours?
 If not, it’s time to Smash Your Brand.

 The Smash Your Brand philosophy considers every possible consumer touch point with a view to building or maintaining the image of the brand.
 The images, the sounds, the tactile feelings and the text all need to become fully integrated components in the branding platform.
 Each aspect playing a role as vital as the logo itself.

 Advertising messages are increasingly cluttering our airwaves and print media.
 The average consumer is bombarded with an astonishing 3,000 brand messages a day.
 As each brand fights to be heard in this cacophony of the commercial world, it’s vital that they strike the perfect note to stand out.
 Our use of media itself has become more sporadic.
 Media plays on in the background of our busy lives, we have developed internal filtering systems that help us switch off.

-This fragmentation of attention, requires advertising develop a totally integrated brand message, optimising every brand signal in such a way that the brand becomes instantly recognizable.
+This fragmentation of attention requires advertising to develop a totally integrated brand message, optimizing every brand signal in such a way that the brand becomes instantly recognizable.
 This presents the advertiser with enormous challenges.
-As many as 20 per cent of the tween generation own their own cell phone, and there’s every indication that this number is increasing on an annual basis.
-A large proportion of these phones are the basic variety with non-colour screens, less-sophisticated graphics and minimal visual effects.
+As many as 20 percent of the tween generation own their own cell phone, and there’s every indication that this number is increasing on an annual basis.
+A large proportion of these phones are the basic variety with non-color screens, less-sophisticated graphics, and minimal visual effects.
 How would your brand fare on this match-box-sized canvas?